 Change data set names for all data sets with 2018 in the data set name

 Finally, we zoom out even further and focus on data set names.
-Here, we wish to change data set names that contain 2018.
+Here, we change data set names that contain 2018.
 Like above, I change the names to contain 2019 instead.
 I create six data sets.
 The values and variables in the data sets does not matter.
 Three of the SAS data sets has the string 2018 in the name.
 Here, I update the value to 2019 instead.
 Basically, I use the same logic as above with respect to metadata.
 However, I use the Change Statement in Proc Datasets instead of the Modify Statement above.
 Check the Work Library and verify that the data set names has in fact changed.

 data one; a=1;run; data two; b=1;run; data three; c=1;run; data one2018; d=1;run; data two2018; e=1;run; data three2018;f=1;run; data _null_; set sashelp.vcolumn end=lr; where libname='WORK' and find(memname, '2018') ne 0; if _n_ = 1 then call execute('proc datasets lib=work nolist;'); call execute(compbl(cat('change ', memname, '=', tranwrd(memname, '2018', '2019'), ';'))); if lr then call execute('quit;'); run;

 In this post, I have demonstrated three examples of how you can use SAS metadata and Call Execute logic to dynamically alter data set attributes in SAS.
 It is not hard to see that the techniques I use in this post can be applied to other similar problems as well.
 I let the above code stand as templates for you to use on similar problems that can be solved in the same way.